How to stream on a game console

 Now that we have taken a closer look at a few suitable devices, we want to take care of how they are connected, in the next step.
 Let’s first look at the general connection options of a capture box:

-As can be seen in the two sketches, the capture box functions as a distributor.
-It records the signal from the console, transmits it without latency via the HDMI output to the TV, so that the streamers can continue to see the game scene including sound.
+As can be seen in the two sketches, the box functions as a distributor.
+It records the signal from the console, transmits it without latency via the HDMI output to the TV, so that the streamers can continue to see the broadcast scene including sound.
 At the same time, the signal is also transmitted to the PC via a USB output, where it can be picked up and processed with the corresponding streaming software (e. g.
 OBS, a tutorial can be found here).